KelsierLuthadel/recipes/cuisine/jamaican/jamaican-pasta.md

 1. Add remaining pasta water, double cream, and remaining jerk seasoning and simmer for about 3 minutes.
 1. Add the prawns.
 1. Add pasta, spinach, and parmesan cheese and stir until coated.

+*Alternative*
+1. Substitue jerk seasoning for cajun spices for a wam, smokey cajun dish